[Index]

 General properties of an HDF group

-For a dataset (or image), the general metadata also includes the dataspace information (rank, current, and maximum size of each dimension) and datatype information (type, size, and order).
+For a dataset (or image), the general metadata also includes the dataspace information (rank, current, and maximum size of each dimension), datatype information (type, size, and order).
 The following figure shows an example of the metadata for a dataset.

 General properties of a dataset